Aligorith/whiodoc/README.md

 # Motivations, Influences, and Origins

-* Designed as a terser, yet more easily scannable + information rich documentation format than typical "doxygen" or "Javadoc" style documentation formats, and less clunky / ugly than RST or whatever recent versions of Python now recommend.
+* Designed as a terser, yet more easily scannable + information rich documentation format than typical "Doxygen" or "Javadoc" style documentation formats, and less clunky / ugly than RST or whatever recent versions of Python now recommend.

 * It initially evolved organically over two decades of writing Python code